 It will include a number of the signature components everyone expects from the Space Symposium, along with other enriched programming including showcasing presentations by top global space leaders, executive panels, world class awards, New Generation Space Leaders activities, and other engaging multimedia components.

-When will Space Symposium 365 start?
+When did Space Symposium 365 start?

 Will Space Symposium 365 be replacing the annual Symposium in Colorado Springs?

 No. Nothing can or will replace the experience and value our customers have taken away from the Space Symposium and The Broadmoor for the past 35 years.
 It has always been the hallmark of Space Foundation to convene the global space community together for the inspiring dialogues and engagements that spur partnerships and opportunities.

 Space Symposium 365 is Space Foundation’s effort to build upon and share the spirit, connectivity and energy and to extend the unique content of the Space Symposium to an even wider audience…in an accessible, digital and interactive environment.